hadouken/hadouken/docs/src/index.rst

 Installation
 ------------

-Depending on your platform, installation instructions will vary.
+Installation instructions will vary depending on your platform.
+See the documentation for your specific platform.

 .. toctree::
    :maxdepth: 1